nackjaylor/formatting_tips-tricks/README.md

   </div>

 ### Titles/Axes
 Every graph should have a title and an axis.
-Some images and results containing images should similarly have titles when comparing different methods or axes when referring to specific parts of an image, or when the image has a scale/known dimension.
+The only case where you can omit a title is if you have a descriptive caption, and ideally as you progress towards the senior years of engineering, you will have a caption and no title.
+Some images and results containing images should similarly have titles/labels when comparing different methods or axes when referring to specific parts of an image, or when the image has a scale/known dimension.

 The title and axes should be in keeping with the rest of your document: especially with font size and ideally with font type also.
 This means: small images, should still have appropriately sized titles/labels.
 Which of the below would you rather see in a book?